 Divorced Parents: Spring Break Challenges During the COVID-19 Pandemic

-Good family law attorneys try to anticipate all sorts of eventualities when drafting co-parenting arrangements, but it’s fair to say that this pandemic is not a situation that anyone could have foreseen.
+Parents are always wise to try to anticipate all sorts of eventualities when negotiating co-parenting arrangements.
+However, it’s fair to say that this pandemic is not a situation that anyone could have foreseen.
 At The Harris Law Firm, our child custody attorneys can help you review the terms of your parenting agreement and come to a positive solution.

 How Do You Define Spring Break in a Parenting Agreement?